Pcb Antipad: Should You Use It for Your Designs?

 PCB signal integrity is a pretty sensitive concept.
 Therefore, you’d have to consider several factors to ensure your PCB retains its integrity.
 Among these considerations, you may come across the PCB Antipas.

 PCB Antipads can help reduce signal interference and other menaces on your PCB.
-But there are several debates regarding its usefulness, leading to an always/never situation.
+However, there are several debates regarding its usefulness, leading to an always/never situation.

 So, what is a PCB Antipad?
 Explore this technique and determine if you should use it for your designs.